FAQs for cancer patients about novel coronavirus COVID-19

 Immuno-compromised patients are at higher risk for illnesses, especially COVID-19.

-To protect all vulnerable patients and limit the risk of exposure for patients and staff, patients attending follow-up appointments or receiving treatment within the cancer centre will be required to attend by themselves.
+To further protect all vulnerable patients and limit the risk of exposure for patients and staff, patients receiving treatment within the cancer centre will be required to attend by themselves.
 As such, support persons will not be permitted to attend regular treatments.

 Beginning treatment, however, can be very emotional and some patients may feel overwhelmed by the experience of the amount of information shared.
 Patients who are receiving their first cancer treatment may bring one adult support person to accompany them.

-Patients who require a support person to accompany them to subsequent appointments due to medical or legal requirements will be evaluated on a case-by-case basis.
-There are also exceptions for patients in unique circumstances, including new patients, pediatric patients, patients with cognitive/developmental impairment, patients with substitute decision makers, and patients who require translators including deaf or hearing impaired.
-Patients who require a support person to accompany them to subsequent appointments due to medical or legal requirements will be evaluated on a case-by-case basis.
-Please contact your care team to discuss.
-Please contact your care team to discuss any exceptions.
+Patients who require a support person to accompany them to subsequent treatments due to medical or legal requirements will be evaluated on a case-by-case basis.
+There are also exceptions for patients in unique circumstances, including patients with cognitive/developmental or physical impairment, patients with substitute decision makers, and patients who require translators including deaf or hearing impaired.
+Patients who require a support person to accompany them to treatments due to medical or legal requirements will be evaluated on a case-by-case basis.
+Please Please contact your care team to discuss any exceptions.

 Support persons should not come to the cancer centres: